MohammadUmarAsif/udacity-finding-donors-charity-ml/README.md

-# Udacity Project: Finding Donors Charity-ML
+# Udacity Project: Finding Donors for Charity-ML
 ## Nanodegree (Intro to Machine Learning with Pytorch)

 ### Description